pytek-io/website/tutorial/routing.md

 - Parts of the app state can be exposed in the address bar, allowing users to create links that will launch apps with specific parameters
 - It also allows users to navigate backwards and forwards
-- App path can be accessed and updated through the Window path attribute
+- The app path can be accessed and updated through the Window path attribute